awsdocs/amazon-rds-on-vmware-user-guide/doc_source/getting-started-with-rds-on-vmware.onboard.import-vm-certificate.md

-# Import the Installer VM Certificate<a name="getting-started-with-rds-on-vmware.onboard.import-vm-certificate"></a>
+# Import the Installer VM certificate<a name="getting-started-with-rds-on-vmware.onboard.import-vm-certificate"></a>

 You can extract the self\-signed certificate generated at bootstrap time on the installer VM from vCenter\.
 You then convert the certificate to binary format that you can import as a Trusted CA on the browser\.
 Doing so makes the connection in between the browser and the RDS Installer secure\.